khuyentran1401/prefect-mlops-recipes/README.md

 # MLOps Recipe for Prefect

-This repository accumulates tutorials/use cases of using [Prefect](https://www.prefect.io/) in a data science project.
+This repository accumulates tutorials/use cases of using [Prefect](https://www.prefect.io/) in an ML project.

 ## Articles